celinediks/push_swap/README.md

 First, clone my repository on your computer via the green "code" button on top of this page.
 All the functions can be compiled using my Makefile.
 This Makefile has several options:
-- run <code>make</code> to create object files for all the standard functions, and a archive library printf.a
+- run <code>make</code> to create object files for all the standard functions.
-- next: in the main function of my ft_printf.c file, you can test my printf function trying different conversions of your own choice, for example:
-<code>ft_printf("Magic %s is %5d", "number", 42);</code>
+- run <code> ./push_swap </code> followed by an arbitrary amount of integers, each separated by a space.
+My program will output a list of operations used to sort the numbers you have inputted.
 - run <code>make clean</code> to delete all the object files
 - run <code>make fclean</code> to delete all the object files and the printf.a file.
 - run <code>make re</code> recompile the library.